stefanofa/awesome/README.md

 ## TypeScript

+*   [leerob/vim-for-react-devs](https://github.com/leerob/vim-for-react-devs) - A bite-sized course to get you quickly productive with Vim.

 *   [uixmat/onborda](https://github.com/uixmat/onborda) - An onboarding wizard flow / product tour for Next.js animated by framer motion

 *   [probot/probot](https://github.com/probot/probot) - 🤖 A framework for building GitHub Apps to automate and improve your workflow